 Saturday afternoon in Bond Street is a great place to see all manner of Aston Martins, Maybachs, Lamborghinis and just possibly a Bugatti Veyron.
 But the car that was turning heads last Saturday was a downsized electric Hummer.
 In fairness this isn’t quite a car, the website refers to it as the MEV HUMMER HX™ , the only proportionally correct licensed resort vehicle on the market.
 But it was still turning heads.

 David Hone serves as the Chief Climate Change Advisor for Royal Dutch Shell.
-He combines his work with his responsibilities as a board member and Chairman of the International Emissions Trading Association (IETA).
-Additionally, he works closely with the World Business Council for Sustainable Development and has been a lead contributor to many of its recent energy and climate change publications.
+He combines his work with his responsibilities as a board member of the International Emissions Trading Association (IETA), the Centre for Climate and Energy Solutions (C2ES) and the Global Carbon capture and Storage Institute (GCCSI).
 After graduating as a chemical engineer, Hone started his career as a refinery engineer in Australia during another period of very high oil prices when energy efficiency was paramount.
 He spent a period in the Netherlands, before returning to Australia to become involved with another side of the oil industry, energy economics and supply.
 This led to a move to London as an oil trader for Shell followed by a time managing the global trading and chartering of Shell's crude oil tanker fleet.
 In 2001 he took up his current role and has not looked back since.